Sulpitius Pius

 CHAPTER II.

-[9] When therefore the fame concerning him had spread far and wide, and had winged its way especially in the region that lies under the western sky, Austregisilus, Bishop of the city of Bourges, asked Prince Theodoric to grant him permission to share with Sulpitius the teaching office in the Church, because multitudes were flocking to him for the sake of his teaching.
-Without delay: the royal authorization was conveyed, He becomes a Deacon: that with his hair cut, he should take up the burden of the clergy; and advancing through the successive grades, for a year and more, placing him above the rest, he was invested with the Levitical rank and ministered in the Church.
+[9] And when suddenly his fame, widely scattered far and wide, had spread abroad, especially in the region placed under the western sky, Bishop Austregisilum of the city of Bourges requested Prince Theodoric that permission be given him to share the office of teaching in the Church with Sulpitius, because multitudes were flocking to him for the grace of his teaching.
+Without delay: the royal authority was granted, He becomes a Deacon: so that, with his hair cut, he should receive the obligation of the clergy; and advancing through the successive grades, setting him above the rest for a year and more, he obtained the Levitical lot and ministered to the Church.

-[12] And since we have set down in order the deeds which we learned from our elders who were contemporaries of the blessed man, with the same fidelity as they came to us; The age and trustworthiness of the author. let us now take as our starting point our own time: partly what we ourselves have witnessed, and partly what has been transmitted to us by our fellow students, and let us leave it for the memory of posterity.
+[12] And since the things we learned from our elders who were contemporaries of the blessed man, we have set down in writing in the order of his deeds, with the same fidelity as they came to us; The age and trustworthiness of the author. let us now take our beginning from our own time, partly from what we have seen, partly from what has been handed down to us by our fellow disciples, and let us leave it for the memory of posterity.

 Annotations